Thomasin McKenzie: Is Hollywood’s Next Breakout Star On Instagram?

 Having a family that comes from an acting background certainly can have its benefits.
 Take, for instance, the 2017 fantasy horror film, The Changeover.
 The film starred Melanie Lynskey, Lucy Lawless, Timothy Spall, Erana James, and Thomasin McKenzie.

-It tells the story of Laura (James) who finds herself in a battle with an ancient spirit who has designs on her family.
+It tells the story of Laura (James), who finds herself in a battle with an ancient spirit that has a design for her family.
 Although it may not sound like much, the film was written by Thomasin’s father, Stuart McKenzie, who also shared directing duties with Thomasin’s mother, Miranda Harcourt.
 To top it off, Thomasin also found herself acting in the film with her grandmother, Kate Harcourt.
 Does it get any better than that?

 That was not the first time that Thomasin had a chance to work with her mother.
 In the 2016 film, Jean, both daughter and mother starred in the movie.
 The film told the story of Jean Batten, who was billed as New Zealand’s greatest airplane flier, heroine, and celebrity.
 Think Amelia Earhart.
 Thomasin played the young Jean while Miranda played Jean’s mother, Ellen.